 - CPR Certification through the American Heart Association’s Basic Life Support Providers course

-- Documentation needed to complete the drug screen and background check will be provided to participants of the mandatory orientation
+- Information on how to complete the drug screen and background check will be provided to participants of the mandatory orientation

 - All of the steps including the background and drug check must be completed before approval to register will be given